152334H/152334H.github.io/content/posts/deepseek-1/index.md

    I have contentions with their intuitions as described above, but the empirical results are important.

 Note that:
- * the param initialisation used for any of their experiments.
+ * they never mention the param initialisation used for any of their experiments.

    Presumably, there was no mUP-like initialisation scaling involved, and they used $\mathcal{N}(0, 0.006^2)$ for everything.
 Or maybe they used default torch init?
  * they never state how they determine which of $L,D$ to vary (or how much to vary) when $M$ is changed.
 Kaplan 2020 implies it shouldn't matter too much whether they varied L or D more, though.